polterguy/magic.data.common/README.md

    table:table1
    limit:-1
    where

       and
          field1:howdy
          field2:world
 ```

-The above resulting in the following.
+The above results in the following.

 ```
 sql.read:select * from 'table1' where 'field1' = @0 and 'field2' = @1